Gabapentin Addiction: Symptoms, Effects, Treatment, and Prevention

 Inpatient Rehabilitation

 Inpatient rehab provides a highly structured environment with 24/7 medical and therapeutic support.
 This approach is beneficial for those with severe gabapentin addiction, a history of relapse, or co-occurring mental health issues.
 Inpatient care focuses on intensive therapy, behavioral counseling, and life skills training, ensuring a holistic approach to recovery.
-However, for individuals with milder addiction or strong support systems, outpatient programs may be a more flexible and cost-effective option.
+However, for individuals with milder addiction or strong support systems, outpatient programs are more flexible and cost-effective option.

 Behavioral Therapies